CompNet/Renard/paper.md

 # Design and Main Features

 Renard is centered about the concept of *pipeline*.
 In Renard, a pipeline is a series of sequential *steps* that are run one after the other in order to extract a character network from a text.
 When using Renard, the user simply *describes* this pipeline in Python by specifying this series of steps, and can apply it to different texts afterwards.
-The following code block examplifies that philosophy:
+The following code block exemplifies that philosophy:

 ```python
 from renard.pipeline import Pipeline